-Several key challenges within Barbados' public health care system have been observed, including some lack of confidence in public primary care services, limited access to care "after hours", and long waiting lists for complex medical procedures at the public hospital (PAHO, 2008).
+Several key challenges within Barbados' public health care system have been observed, including a lack of confidence in public primary care services among the public, limited access to care, and long waiting lists for complex medical procedures at the public hospital (PAHO, 2008).
 Until 2009, there was no policy on quality assurance within the health sector, as well as limited means of data collection to assess performance (PAHO, 2008).
 These data shortages serve as limitations to addressing system challenges.
-As discussed previously, the health sector has a shortage of some health workers, particularly in some medical specialties, nursing, physical therapy, and occupational therapy.
+As discussed previously, the health sector has a major shortage of health workers, particularly in medical, nursing, physical therapy, and occupational therapy.